google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/how-push-works.md

 step through individual topics or API's later on, you'll have an idea of how and why it's important.

-The three key steps when implementing push are:
+The three key steps to implementing push are:

 1. Adding the client side logic to subscribe a user to push (i.e. the JavaScript and UI in your web app that registers a user to push messages).
-1. The API call from your back-end / application that triggers a push message  to a users device.
+1. The API call from your back-end / application that triggers a push message to a user's device.
 1. The service worker JavaScript file that will receive a "push event" when the push arrives on the device.
 It's in this JavaScript that you'll be able to show a notification.